pseigo/book-exercises/cpsc110/notes/m3a-how-to-design-worlds.md

         2. wish list entriesfor big-bang handlers
     4. Work through wish list until done

+## Working through the recipe

+- `empty-scene` is a primitive that allows you to create a background
+- HtDD
+    - It is important to state units in the interpretation
+- HtDF
+    - It is a good idea to use the world constants in `check-expect`s over "magic values"
+- HtDW
+    - Work on this process until the flow from one recipe to the next is SECOND NATURE!

 ## Notes

 Interactive behaviour is generally defined as: